 selected Bizarre Bra entries.

-responsibility for garments which have been submitted
+WOW™ takes no responsibility for garments which have

-(f) Do not use perishable materials, unless properly treated,
+(g) Do not use perishable materials, unless properly treated,

 including animal products, plant products and food.

 disintegrate will not be accepted.